croffler/hugo-test/site/content/xap97/space-persistency-overview.markdown

 Space Persistency advanced topics such as advanced operations, tuning, troubleshooting, and limitations.

 - [Migrating Hibernate](./persistency-migrating-hibernate.html){{%wbr%}}
-XAPâ€™s persistency approach consists of several paradigms for data persistency, according to the application needs.
+XAP's persistency approach consists of several paradigms for data persistency, according to the application needs.
 This section gives a basic overview of each paradigm.

 - [Migrating External Data Source](./migrating-from-external-data-source-api.html){{%wbr%}}
 This page describes how EDS implementations prior to GigaSpaces version 9.5 should migrate to the new Space Persistency APIs.